 When I think about this film I think about space, color, and architecture.
 Nicholas Ray weaves all of these things together in 50's CinemaScope which never looked better than it does here.
 Ray was a protege of Frank Lloyd Wright and even received a Taliesin Fellowship to study under him.
 The influence of Wright is obviously noticed in the layout and set design.
-The carefully ordered space is contrasted with the James Mason character's addiction to cortisone, and its painful mental destruction over his psyche.
+The carefully ordered space is contrasted with the James Mason character's addiction to the experimental new drug Cortisone, and its painful mental destruction over his psyche.

 Who would have known that English-born actor Charles Laughton was a natural born filmmaker?
 If only he had made more films than just this one.
 The [German] expressionistic use of shadow in this black and white film contrast good and evil.
 Lurking in the shadows is the ominous Robert Mitchum with love and hate tattooed on his knuckles.
-One of Mitchum's best roles.
+This is one of Mitchum's best roles.

 Chaplin talks!
 I can only imagine what this film was like to view in the theaters when it came out.
 It must have jolted the collective conscious in the English speaking world.
 Released in 1940, people were just waking up to the evils of Hitler.
 Chaplin presents a genial physical acting portrayal of the Jewish barber mistaken for the Tomainian Dictator.
 All of these things are part of the brilliance of Chaplin's satirical condemnation of the world affairs of "machine men, with machine minds and machine hearts".
 The end speech is one for the ages.

-Director Jean Renoir combined elements of realism and poetry and was clearly a major influence for American film director Robert Altman.
+Director Jean Renoir combined realism and poetry and was clearly a major influence for American film director Robert Altman.
 Renoir's film is a take on aristocratic upper-class French society.
 I know right?
 Sounds like a bore.
 It's not.
 The masquerade ball, the hunt, the romantic liaisons, and double crossings make for an interesting plot.
 The things going on in the background of this film are just as important as those in the foreground of the shot.
-Renoir also turns up as a physical actor playing the character Octave who also inhabits a bear suit in the film.
+Renoir turns up as a physical actor playing the character Octave inhabiting a bear suit in the film.
 Altman's style and specifically his film Gosford Park are both an homage to the French master.